 - 1. Meet minimum insurance requirements: - General Liability: \$1 million/occurrence; \$2 million/annual aggregate. - Automobile: \$1 million/accident. - Stop Gap/Employer's Liability: \$1 million/accident. - Worker's Compensation as required by the State of Washington. - 2.
 Provide documentation following the Financial Requirements Guidelines for your organization (see attached) - 3.
 Be willing and able to accept reimbursement for funds. - 4.
 Regularly track and submit required reports regarding services and demographics. - 5.
-Have implemented a non-discrimination policy that would apply to all services funded by the City. - Organizations who are funded for rental assistance must agree to accept selfcertification of income documentation and alternative forms of documentation for proof of tenancy. - 7.
-Organizations who are funded must agree to provide services without asking for social security cards/numbers or other resident status documentation. - 8.
+Have implemented a non-discrimination policy that would apply to all services funded by the City. - 6.
+Organizations who are funded must agree to provide services without asking for social security cards/numbers or other resident status documentation. - 7.
+Organizations must be able to create promotional material in multiple languages and provide translated documents and interpretation services as requested or needed. - 8.
 Organizations will adhere to the parameters for the usage of these funds pursuant to R.C.W.
 82.14.530.